kamelzcs/vim/README.md

 Exclude the tags from the ack serach

+Use `:so %` to source file.
+Use source as an ex-command will lead to some errors.

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.